About Dividend Solar

 At times, your solar energy system will produce more electricity than you can use, and the surplus electricity is returned to the utility grid to be used by other consumers.
 The amount of electricity your home pulls from the utility grid is tracked by your electric meter which spins forward for each kilowatt hour used.
 When your solar energy system returns electricity to the utility grid, your electric meter will actually spin backward.
 This process is called "net metering," and it effectively counts and bills you for the net amount of electricity that you have pulled from the grid.

-Currently, 44 states and the District of Columbia offer net metering.
-The states that do not offer net metering are: Alabama, Idaho, Mississippi, South Dakota, Tennessee and Texas.
+Most states and utilities offer net metering.
 You can read more about net metering states here.

 We hope so, and it's easy to find out.
 Simply enter your information here, and we will give you a call to get your solar journey started.
 Our customer-focused Installers can quickly evaluate your home's suitability for solar by examining satellite photos of your property, with no cost to understand if solar is right for you.